 Follow along as Kate shares 7 important nutrients for lactation:

-Important Nutrients for Lactation
+Important Nutrients for Breastfeeding Moms

 Breastfeeding mothers have higher nutrient needs for healthy lactation.
 It is essential to eat a nutrient dense diet during lactation to ensure a healthy milk supply, but how do you know what nutrients to consume?
 In general, the more vitamins and minerals the better, but there are 7 very important nutrients needed for lactation.
 Where many moms can get frustrated is knowing what to eat, and then having the time and energy to prepare and shop for more nutrients.